How to Hyperoxygenate Before Suctioning

 Post-Suctioning Monitoring and Oxygenation

 Suctioning is not the end of treatment.
 You must continue to monitor the patient after suctioning, paying close attention to vital signs and behavior.
 Most agencies recommend oxygenating the patient after suctioning.
-This is doubly important in patients who exhibit signs of hypoxia prior to or during suctioning.
-Oxygenate for 60 seconds after suctioning.
+This is doubly important in patients who exhibit signs of hypoxia before or during suctioning – oxygenate for 60 seconds after suctioning.

-Portable emergency suction machines do more than just protect the airway in an emergency situation.
-Hospitals may use these machines to comply with their obligations under the Emergency Medical Treatment and Active Labor Act (EMTALA) or tend to patients experiencing respiratory distress in waiting rooms or other areas that do not afford immediate access to wall-mounted suction.
+Portable emergency suction machines do more than just protect the airway in an emergency.
+Hospitals may use these machines to comply with their obligations under the Emergency Medical Treatment and Active Labor Act or tend to patients experiencing respiratory distress in waiting rooms or other areas that do not afford immediate access to wall-mounted suction.

-In emergency situations, reliable, consistent suctioning is vitally important.
+In emergencies, reliable, consistent suctioning is vitally important.
 The right machine quickly clears the airway without losing power.
 For help selecting the appropriate machine for your agency, download our free guide, The Ultimate Guide to Purchasing a Portable Emergency Suction Device.